nymtech/nym/README.md

 ### Developer chat

 You can chat to us in [Keybase](https://keybase.io).
 Download their chat app, then click **Teams -> Join a team**.
 Type **nymtech.friends** into the team name and hit **continue**.
 For general chat, hang out in the **#general** channel.
 Our development takes places in the **#dev** channel.
 Node operators should be in the **#node-operators** channel.

+### Licensing and copyright information

+This program is available as open source under the terms of the Apache 2.0 license.
+However, some elements are being licensed under CC0-1.0 and MIT.
+For accurate information, please check individual files.